back-me-up-scotty/ClawCut/README.md

 In practice, it:
 - translates between OpenClaw/Ollama-style payloads and OpenAI-style upstream requests
 - keeps stream reconstruction and tool-call reconstruction
+- keeps the critical-format guard for unsafe raw binary/tool-result cases
 - does **not** apply prompt trimming, smart amnesia, attention forcing, input rescue, or emergency rescue

 Use this when you want a cleaner bridge layer without the stronger intervention logic.